awmartin/spatialpixel/README.md

       |
       |- ...

-Start Processing in Python Mode and you should be good to go.
+Start Processing in Python Mode and you should be able to import any of the modules included here. e.g. `import spatialpixel.mapping.slippymapper as slippymapper`

 ## Available Libraries and Components